2022 IAIA Making History Scholarship Event

 Sponsorship packages range from $1,000 to $75,000.
 Sponsors not only show their commitment to IAIA’s work but expand business brand awareness through recognition opportunities and receive VIP access to exclusive IAIA Making History events.

-To explore all the sponsorship benefits available, download and view the 2022 IAIA Making History Sponsorship Summary.
-For questions and more information about sponsorship opportunities and benefits, contact Tamara Bates, Associate Director of Institutional Advancement, at (505) 424-5712 or [email protected].
+To explore all the sponsorship benefits available, download and view the 2022 IAIA Making History Sponsorship Summary and the 2022 IAIA Making History Sponsorship Brochure.
+For questions and more information about sponsorship opportunities and benefits, contact Stephanie Wilson, Associate of Institutional Advancement, at (505) 424-5730 or email@example.com.

 Experience Making History Artwork in Person